Finding new groundwater supplies - western NSW

 Water exploration activities

-Groundwater resources will be identified by creating 3D geological models of the Yathong–Ivanhoe Trough and Bancannia Trough.
+The Geological Survey of NSW is creating 3D geological models of the Yathong–Ivanhoe Trough and Bancannia Trough to help identify groundwater resources.

 To inform the 3D models, geological field mapping is being done to improve understanding of the surface geology.
 This is a low impact activity, with descriptions of outcrops recorded and some hand specimens taken for microscopic examination.
 Much of the two targeted areas has not been mapped in detail.
 Various outcrops visible on satellite imagery have been chosen for investigation, provided access is granted.

-Observations and measurements will be available online through MinView in the Geological field observations layer.
-Once surface mapping is completed, a summary report will be added to the digital repository of geological information, DIGS.
-This is a publicly available and searchable library of geological information about NSW.
+Observations and measurements are available online through MinView in the Geological field observations layer.
+Once surface mapping is completed, a summary report will be added to DIGS, a publicly available and searchable library of geological information about NSW.

-A seismic survey has been planned to further understand the Yathong–Ivanhoe Trough.
-This is a type of ground-based geophysical survey that is low impact.
+A seismic survey has been completed to further understand the Yathong–Ivanhoe Trough.
+This is a low impact, ground-based geophysical survey.
 Seismic surveys help to build an image of the geology under the ground.
 Vehicles move along a route and generate energy vibrations that penetrate the ground and bounce off buried rocks.
 The reflected energy is recorded by a series of sensors.

-Following roads, fire trails and existing farm tracks, no clearing will be necessary for the survey.
-Disturbance to traffic, residents, livestock and wildlife will be minimal.
-Two or 3 small trucks will transfer sound energy to the ground and will be supported by small vehicles for equipment, communication and personnel.
-Once the survey is complete, all equipment is removed from the site.
+Following roads, fire trails and existing farm tracks, no clearing was necessary for the survey.
+Disturbance to traffic, residents, livestock and wildlife was minimal.
+Two trucks transferred sound energy to the ground and were supported by vehicles for equipment, communication and personnel.
+When the survey was complete, all equipment was removed from the site.

-The survey of 3 lines is planned for the northern part of the Yathong–Ivanhoe Trough and eastwards to the Cobar Basin, and will take about 6 weeks to complete, weather permitting.
+Three lines were completed for the northern part of the Yathong–Ivanhoe Trough and eastwards to the Cobar Basin, finishing near Nyngan.
 Data over the Cobar Basin will be used for mineral mapping as part of another project.

 Drilling for groundwater

-Five drillholes for water monitoring and sampling will be installed in the Bancannia Trough.
 Analysis of the water will determine its salinity, the abundance of naturally occurring elements and the age of the water.
-Results will be used to determine if the water can be used and for what purposes (for example livestock or road maintenance).
+Results will be used to determine if the water can be used and for what purposes.

-Two airborne surveys are planned for the Yathong area: an airborne electromagnetic survey (AEM) and an airborne magnetic and radiometric survey (AMR).
-Both surveys will be done in collaboration with Geoscience Australia.
-The surveys are proposed for the second quarter of 2023.
+Two airborne surveys were planned in collaboration with Geoscience Australia for the Yathong area: an airborne electromagnetic survey (AEM) and an airborne magnetic and radiometric survey (AMR).
+The AEM survey was completed in May 2023 and the AMR survey is underway, it will be completed in August 2023.

-A comprehensive community engagement plan will inform the community and stakeholders about the surveys.
+A comprehensive community engagement plan informed the community and stakeholders about the surveys.

-The AMR and AEM data will be made publicly available after they are processed.
-If you wish to receive the data please contact firstname.lastname@example.org
+The AMR and AEM data will be made publicly available after processing.
+If you wish to receive the data please contact email@example.com

-The AEM survey will measure the natural electrical properties of rocks and soil up to 400 m deep.
+The AEM survey is complete.
+It measured the natural electrical properties of rocks and soil up to 400 m deep.
 These properties vary depending on the type of rocks and soil, and the water content, and salinity.
 The data collected will help us to understand the geology and groundwater resources of the area, assisting the government and farmers to make informed decisions.

 For more information on AEM surveys see our fact sheet and videos.